thosgood/categorical-translation/README.md

 #### Next on my list

-- how are you going to deal with 'of finite type' ?
 - update the individual languages to JSON
     + or don't bother, and work out how to generate them from `nouns.json` etc.